Cosisety/Roblox-Rewind/PrivacyPolicy.md

 ## Game Code Sharing (Optional)

-If you click **Generate Game Code**, Roblox Rewind sends a limited summary payload to the game-bridge Worker.
+If you click **Generate Game Code**, Roblox Rewind sends a limited summary payload to the game-bridge Worker so it can be loaded by the connected Roblox game (**currently in beta**).

 This payload can include:
 - Total USD estimate